|Date of incident:||10 May 2016|

 |Accusation:||Setting a fire|

-On 10 May 2016, a 15-year-old youth from Qalandiya is detained by Israeli soldiers while herding goats and accused of setting a fire.
-He is released without charge 10 hours later.
+On 10 May 2016, a 15-year-old minor from Qalandia was detained by Israeli soldiers at 4:40 p.m. while herding goats and accused of setting a fire.
+He reports ill treatment and being denied his basic legal rights under Israeli military law.
+He reports being released without charge 10 hours after he was detained.

-I was herding goats on land that belongs to my family near the settlement of Kochav Ya’akov at around 4:30 p.m. when eight Israeli soldiers approached me.
-One of them asked me what I was doing and I told him I was herding goats.
+I was herding goats on land that belongs to my family near the settlement of Kochav Ya’akov at around 4:30 p.m.
+Suddenly eight Israeli soldiers approached me.
+One of them asked me what I was doing and I told him I was herding our goats.

 About 30 minutes later I was put in the back of a military jeep and made me sit on the floor.
 They also blindfolded me.
 The jeep then drove inside the settlement and I was put in a shipping container.